kbastani/event-sourcing-microservices-example/README.md

 - Enable `Kubernetes` (From Docker Desktop)
 - Turn on `Experimental Features` (From Docker Desktop)

-You can easily tackle the last two pre-requisites by configuring the Docker preferences pane—which can be found from the menu in the Docker Desktop system tray.
+You can quickly tackle the last two pre-requisites by configuring the Docker preferences pane—which can be found from the menu in the Docker Desktop system tray.

 #### How does this all work?

-Docker Desktop will use your `kubectl` configuration to provide you a list of Kubernetes clusters that you can target for a stack deployment using a Docker Compose file.
-By default, Docker Desktop provides you a ready-to-go Kubernetes cluster called `docker-for-desktop-cluster` that runs locally.
-Or you can setup your own local cluster using `mini-kube`.
+Docker Desktop will use your kubectl configuration to provide you a list of Kubernetes clusters that you can target for a stack deployment using a Docker Compose file.
+By default, Docker Desktop gives you a ready-to-go Kubernetes cluster called docker-for-desktop-cluster that runs locally.
+Or you can set up your local cluster using mini-kube.

 Once you have finished the pre-requisites, you should adjust your Docker system memory to roughly 8 GiB.
 You can also find these settings in the Docker Desktop system tray.

 ### Docker Compose Classic (Local)

 The `docker-compose.yml` file that is in the root directory of this project will provide you with a `v3.3` Docker Compose manifest that you can use to run this application locally or to deploy to Kubernetes/Docker Swarm.
-To run this example locally, without using a container orchestrator, simply run the following commands.
+To run this example locally, without using a container orchestrator, just run the following commands.

 ```bash
 $ docker-compose up -d